-Percy and Anastasia in Kevin Spencer.
+Percy and Anastasia.
 They routinely fight with and cheat on each other, but are still in love (or at least lust).
 They also get extremely jealous when the other cheats - Anastasia gets pissed off when Percy hires prostitutes, while Percy will cheerfully attempt to kill anyone who dates Anastasia.

 Percy and Anastasia supposedly keep Kevin around for the money they would get for having a dependant.
 A flashback reveals that they really do love him, and Anastasia breaks down in tears when they had to give up Kevin's twin brother for adoption.